verghost/vlc-lua-docs/index.md

 ### Modules
 In Lua, there are special tables called [Modules](https://www.lua.org/manual/5.1/manual.html#5.3).
 Modules are available via the global `vlc` table, depending on the type of script that is running.

-The following table lists all defined modules in the [latest release](https://get.videolan.org/vlc/last/) of VLC Media Player.

 | Name | Symbol(s) | Description | Availability |
 | ---- | --------- | ----------- | ------------ |